A Scalable Lift-and-Project Differentiable Approach For the Maximum Cut Problem: Experimental Results

-For graph datasets, we consider (i) Erdos-Renyi (ER) small dataset consisting of 128 graphs with 700 to 800 nodes and probability of edge creation $p=0.15$ (which indicates that nearly 15\% of possible edges from the complete graph exist) \cite{pCQO}; (ii) 19 graphs from the well-known dataset, Gset\footnote{ {\url{http://web.stanford.edu/~yyye/yyye/Gset/}}}, with number of nodes ranging from 800 to 2000 and number of edges ranging from 500 to 40,000; (iii) Very large ER graph dataset that consists of 15 graphs with 20,000 to 30,000 nodes and $p=0.1$ (with number of edges ranging from 19,999,000 to 44,998,500).
+For graph datasets, we consider (i) Erdos-Renyi (ER) small dataset consisting of 128 graphs with 700 to 800 nodes and probability of edge creation $p=0.15$ (which indicates that nearly 15\% of possible edges from the complete graph exist) \citep{pCQO}; (ii) 19 graphs from the well-known dataset, Gset\footnote{ {\url{http://web.stanford.edu/~yyye/yyye/Gset/}}}, with number of nodes ranging from 800 to 2000 and number of edges ranging from 5000 to 40,000; (iii) very large ER graph dataset that consists of 15 graphs with 20,000 to 30,000 nodes and $p=0.1$ (with number of edges ranging from 19,999,000 to 44,998,500).
 These graphs were generated by the ER NetworkX random graph generator\footnote{ {\url{https://networkx.org/documentation/stable/reference/generators.html}}}.

-For pLUCO and pDECO, we use $l=2$ as our lifting dimension following the ablation study in Table~\ref{tab: ablation lifting} in the Appendix.
+For pLUCO and pDECO, we use $l=2$ as our lifting dimension following the study in Section~\ref{sec appen: impact of lifting parameter}.
 For the IDI initialization, we use $\beta = 0.2$.
 For the exploration parameter, we use $\eta = 0.8$.
 For the momentum in PGA, we use $0.9$.
+For the adopted evolution-based hyper-parameter search, we use $T_l = 3000$, $T_u = 10000$, $e_l = -4$, and $e_u = -1$.
+The population size is $6$ and the number of evolution rounds is set to $5$.
+Our code is available online\footnote{ {\url{https://anonymous.4open.science/r/GD_maxcut-65D6/README.md}}}.